-I, a member of wish to obtain and pay for , a service which is not covered a s a covered benefit under the Medicaid/Medicare Program under which I have coverage.
-Dr has explained to me that , which is \$ I agree to accept responsibility for payment of \$ I understand that I am not obligated to pay for the a above service if it is later found that the service was covered under the Medicaid/Medicare Program under which I have coverage at the time it was provided, even if Medicaid/Medicare did not pay Dr for the service because he or she did not satisfy Medicaid/Medicare billing requirements.
+I , a member of wish to obtain and pay for , a service which is not covered as a covered bene efit under the Medicaid/Medicare Program under which I have coverage.
+Dr has explained to me that I will be sole y responsible for the cost of , which is \$ I agree to accept ot responsibility for payment of \$ I understand that t I am not obligated to pay for the above service if it i is later found that the service was covered under the Medicaid/Medicard e Program under which I have coverage at the time it was provided, even if Medicaid/Medicare did not pay Dr for the set rvice because he or she did not satisfy Medicaid/Medicare billing require ements. , \$ I understand that covered under the Medicaid/Medicard Medicaid/Medicare did not pay Dr which is \$ I agree to accept t I am not obligated to pay for the above service if it is e Program under which I have coverage at the for the set ot responsibility for payment of is later found that the service was time it was provided, even

 I acknowledge that I have been given a copy of this agreement.

+Member's Signature

-Member's Signature - Printed Name - Date -
+Printed Name